 Partnerships are fiscally transparent in Germany for income tax purposes.
-The partners are subject to income tax at their individual tax rates plus the solidarity surcharge.
+The partners are subject to income tax at their individual tax rates plus the solidarity surcharge, whereby the new regulation of the solidarity surcharge with an increase in the exemption limits also leads to partial or even complete relief here (see question 2).
 If the partnership is engaged in trade or business, the partnership itself is subject to trade tax.
 Trade tax levied from the partnership is (to a large extent) credited against the income tax of the partners if they are individuals.

 Charitable foundations are tax privileged.
 The formation of a charitable foundation neither triggers any inheritance or gift tax, nor real estate transfer tax if real property is transferred gratuitously to the foundation.
 A charitable foundation is released from almost every current form of taxation, especially corporate tax and trade tax.
-In contrast, a family foundation is not tax-privileged.
+In contrast, a family foundation is not taxprivileged.
 Taxation of a family foundation generally complies with the taxation of corporations, however, a family foundation can receive income not only from trade or business but any type of income.
 Distributions to beneficiaries are subject to income tax.

-22. Are foreign trusts, private foundations, etc recognised?
+24. Are foreign trusts, private foundations, etc recognised?

-Trusts are generally not recognised in Germany (see question 18).
+Trusts are generally not recognised in Germany (see question 19).
 Income received by a foreign trust may be attributed to the settlor or the beneficiaries if they are German residents.

-23. How are such foreign structures and

-their settlors, founders, trustees, directors and beneficiaries treated for tax purposes?
+25. How are such foreign structures and their settlors, founders, trustees, directors and beneficiaries treated for tax purposes?